rust-gamedev/rust-gamedev.github.io/content/blog/survey-02/index.md

 The "Email" option in the survey is meant for people who have set up some kind of email alerts manually.

 Per written feedback, a lot of people want to see proper email subscriptions implemented.
-While this was a goal for this month, we have not managed to implement it yet because of personal things that came up for Jan Hohenheim, who volunteered to implement it.
+While this was a goal for this month, we have not managed to implement it yet.
-We will try to get this done for the next newsletter.
+We will try to [get this done](https://github.com/rust-gamedev/rust-gamedev.github.io/issues/24) for the next newsletter.

 ## What is going well